EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: EarthMind-Bench

-We observe that existing EO benchmarks lack support for multi-granular understanding and multi-sensor fusion.
-To address this limitation, we propose EarthMind-Bench, a new benchmark constructed from high-quality RGB–SAR paired data across various public datasets, including OpenEarthMap-SAR~\cite{xia2025openearthmap}, DFC2023 Track2~\cite{persello20232023}, WHU-OPT-SAR~\cite{li2022mcanet}, MSAW~\cite{shermeyer2020spacenet}, and MultiResSAR~\cite{zhang2025multi}.
-We curate 2,000 samples from their test sets, and design a suite of 10 tasks spanning perception and reasoning, enabling a comprehensive evaluation of LMMs in EO scenarios, as shown in Fig.~\ref{fig:\ourmethod_bench}.
+We observe that existing EO benchmarks cannot evaluate the performance of MLLMs under multi-sensor input.
+To address this limitation, we propose EarthMind-Bench, a new benchmark constructed from high-quality paired data with optical (including both RGB and multispectral) and SAR images across various public datasets, including BigEarthNet-MM~\citep{sumbul2021bigearthnet}, OpenEarthMap-SAR~\citep{xia2025openearthmap}, DFC2023 Track2~\citep{persello20232023}, WHU-OPT-SAR~\citep{li2022mcanet}, MSAW~\citep{shermeyer2020spacenet}, and MultiResSAR~\citep{zhang2025multi}.
+We curate 2,841 samples from their test sets, and design a suite of 10 tasks spanning perception and reasoning, enabling a comprehensive evaluation of MLLMs in EO scenarios, as shown in Fig.~\ref{fig:earthmind_bench}.

-\textbf{Perception.} We include six tasks to evaluate both coarse- and fine-grained visual understanding, such as \textit{scene classification}, \textit{object existence}, \textit{object counting}, and \textit{image captioning}.
-In particular, we highlight two challenging tasks: \textit{1) Hallucination detection}, which requires models to answer some leading questions, and \textit{2) Referring expression segmentation}, where models must produce binary masks conditioned on natural language queries.

-\textbf{Reasoning.} We organize reasoning tasks into two categories.
-First, spatial reasoning tasks include \textit{spatial relationship}, where models infer the relative positions of given objects, and \textit{route planning}, which requires generating a feasible path from a specified start point to an end point.
-Second, causal reasoning tasks consist of \textit{disaster forecasting} and \textit{urban development assessment}, where models are expected not only to make predictions or judgments, but also to provide reasoning evidence.
+To comprehensively evaluate MLLMs in EO scenarios, we design a suite of perception and reasoning tasks.
+The perception tasks assess fundamental understanding, ranging from coarse-grained problems such as scene classification, object existence detection, and hallucination detection to more challenging tasks including object counting, image captioning, and referring expression segmentation.
+Building upon this foundation, the reasoning tasks are divided into spatial and causal categories.
+Spatial reasoning requires models to infer spatial relationships between objects or to perform route planning by generating a feasible path between a start and an end point.
+Causal reasoning, on the other hand, focuses on tasks such as disaster forecasting and urban development assessment, where models are expected not only to produce predictions or judgments but also to provide explanatory evidence supporting their reasoning.

-All tasks are formatted as either multiple-choice (MC) or open-ended (OE) questions.
-For MC tasks, we report average accuracy across tasks as the evaluation metric.
-For OE tasks, we adopt GPT-based scoring to assess the quality of generated responses.
-All annotations are produced by human experts and have undergone a rigorous verification process, which is described in detail in Appendix \ref{appendix:EarthMind-Bench}.
+For text generation tasks, we report average accuracy on multiple-choice questions and adopt GPT-based scoring to evaluate the quality of open-ended responses.
+For mask generation tasks, segmentation quality is measured using mean Intersection-over-Union (mIoU).
+All annotations are produced by human experts and further subjected to a rigorous verification process, as described in Appendix~\ref{appendix:EarthMind-Bench}.